rzagabe/rzagabe.com/me/index.md

 bold;">rzagabe.com</span> should be considered my own viewpoint or writing.

+My areas of interest include cloud infrastructures, large-scale distributed systems, system monitoring, application of machine learning and other related problems, and development of better and intelligent products.

 I also spend some time participating to events organized by different associations promoting education, science, skepticism, and self-awareness.
 Those contributions are, for the most part,